 3.3.
 Oxygen interference check and recommended limits

-The response factor (Rf) for a particular hydrocarbon species is the ratio of the FID C1 reading to the gas cylinder concentration, expressed as ppm C1.
-The concentration of the test gas shall be at a level to give a response of approximately 80 per cent of full-scale deflection, for the operating range.
-The concentration shall be known, to an accuracy of 2 per cent in reference to a gravimetric standard expressed in volume.
-In addition the gas cylinder shall be preconditioned for 24 hours at a temperature between 293 K and 303 K (20 and 30 °C).
+The response factor Rf for a particular hydrocarbon species is the ratio of the FID C1 reading to the gas cylinder concentration expressed as ppm C1.
+The concentration of the test gas shall be at a level to give a response of approximately 80 per cent of full-scale deflection for the operating range.
+The concentration shall be known to an accuracy of 2 per cent in reference to a gravimetric standard expressed in volume.
+In addition, the gas cylinder shall be preconditioned for 24 hours at a temperature between 20 and 30 °C.

 Response factors should be determined when introducing an analyser into service and thereafter at major service intervals.
-The reference gas to be used is propane with balance purified air which is taken to give a response factor of 1.00.
+The reference gas to be used shall be propane with balance purified air which gives a response factor of 1.00.

-The test gas to be used for oxygen interference and the recommended response factor range are given below:
+The test gases to be used for oxygen interference and the recommended response factor range are:

 Propane and nitrogen: 0.95 Rf 1.05.